 You should have checked that the title is free of liens before buying the car.
 If there are liens, get the seller to provide you with official statements proving that there are no outstanding loans on the vehicle.

 If you’re financing the car, you technically don’t own it entirely.
 The original title will, therefore, be held by the lender or dealer until you pay off the loan, though you will be listed as the co-owner.

-The finance company is listed as a lienholder, a designation that will be removed once the loan is paid off, upon which the title is transferred solely to your name and a new original title is issued to you.
+The finance company will be listed as a lienholder until the loan is paid off, upon which the title is transferred solely to your name.

 Note: Make sure a transfer is conducted and completed once you’ve paid off the car.
 As long as the seller’s name is on the title, he or she technically remains a co-owner of the car and has a claim to it.